Why Do Huskies Have Blue Eyes? Gene Study Reveals The Answer

-The piercing blue gaze of a husky is a big part of the charm that leaves hearts melting left and right whenever these lovable wolf-like canines make an appearance.
+The piercing blue gaze of a husky is a big part of the charm of the breed — one that leaves hearts melting left and right whenever these lovable wolf-like canines make an appearance.

-But no one has been able to figure out why these Arctic “good boys” are born with pale-blue eyes — a feature shared by very few dog breeds, according to Nuzzle, which only lists the Siberian Husky, Australian Shepherd, Border Collie, Dalmatian, and Shetland Sheepdog as having this distinctive eye color.
+But no one has been able to figure out why these Arctic “good boys” are born with pale-blue eyes — a feature shared by very few dog breeds, according to Nuzzle.
+Nuzzle lists only the Siberian Husky, Australian Shepherd, Border Collie, Dalmatian, and Shetland Sheepdog as having this distinctive eye color.

 Enter Cornell University scholars, who are finally beginning to unravel the mystery, reports Inverse.

-In a new study published yesterday in the journal PLOS Genetics, a team of scientists from the prestigious New York university ventures an explanation for those cerulean eyes that give Siberian Huskies their wild magnetism (aside from their sled-pulling and prey-hunting abilities, that is).
+In a new study published yesterday in the journal PLOS Genetics, a team of scientists from the prestigious New York university ventures an explanation for those cerulean eyes that give Siberian Huskies their wild magnetism — aside from their sled-pulling and prey-hunting abilities, that is.

 Their findings suggest that this particular dog breed may owe its blue eye color to a specific chromosome dubbed canine chromosome 18.
 This DNA molecule is located near a special gene called ALX4, which previous studies have shown controls eye development and pigmentation in mammals.

-As Embark senior scientist Aaron Sams explains, the goal of the company is to provide dog owners with “useful and interesting information” about their pets’ genome by conducting genetic tests that could one day “end preventable diseases in dogs.”
+As Embark senior scientist Aaron Sams explains, the goal of the company is to provide dog owners with “useful and interesting information” about their pet’s genome by conducting genetic tests that could one day “end preventable diseases in dogs.”

 “With that data we can conduct studies like these to better understand the role of genetics and the environment in the development of diseases in dogs, thereby improving the lives of both dogs and their owners.”

-Aside from gathering DNA data to establish the animals’ genealogy, breed profiles, and risk of hereditary conditions, Embark Veterinary also analyzes the genetics for specific physical features, such as coat color, body size, and agility performance, notes Discover Magazine.
+Aside from gathering DNA data to establish the animal’s genealogy, breed profile, and risk of hereditary conditions, Embark Veterinary also analyzes the genetics for specific physical features, such as coat color, body size, and agility performance, notes Discover Magazine.

-For the purpose of this study, the team took a close look at what gives Siberian Huskies their blue eye color by investigating the genetic data of 6,070 purebred and mixed-breed pooches, 156 of which had solid blue eyes or partially blue eyes.
+For the purposes of this study, the team took a close look at what gives Siberian Huskies their blue eye color by investigating the genetic data of 6,070 purebred and mixed-breed pooches, 156 of which had solid blue eyes or partially blue eyes.

 After examining more than 200,000 genetic markers to see how often they led to blue eyes versus brown eyes, the scientists finally caught a break.